 I have studied foraging behavior in several organisms such as insects, mollusks, and primates.
-My current interests revolve around the factors that influence diet selection in non human primates, and their behavioral and physiological adaptations to acquire food and meet their nutritional goals.
+My current interests revolve around the factors that influence diet selection and nutrient regulation in non human primates, and their behavioral and physiological adaptations to acquire food and meet their nutritional goals.

-My doctoral research examines the foraging strategies of Alouatta pigra, an endangered primate that feeds on low quality resources and yet is characterized by rapid growth rates and a high reproductive output compared to closely related species.
+My doctoral research examined the foraging strategies of Alouatta pigra, an endangered primate characterized by rapid growth rates and a high reproductive output compared to closely related species.

-I recently concluded a 15-month field research at El Tormento, a 1400-Ha protected seasonal forest in the state of Campeche, Mexico.
+For my doctoral dissertation I conducted a 15-month field research at El Tormento, a 1400-Ha protected seasonal forest in the state of Campeche, Mexico